semantic-flow/sflo/docs/data/notes/ngw89xo9m9jop5b3o32dwwd.md

 - fixing of typos or other errors
 - re-organizing namespaces

-If you're updating a dataset, the principle of pseudo-immutability is preserved in that the old data can still exist and be discoverable from the metadata
+Applications should deal gracefully, and optionally alert users to improperly mutated data.

+**Pseudo-immutability** also acknowledges that:

-**Psuedo-immutability** also acknowledges that for non-atomic data especially, "the next version" is going to keep changing until a checkout or "weave".
-And that sometime you want the "latest" data for a given resource, and without sophisticated database management (e.g., )
+- for "draft data" especially, "the next version" is going to keep changing until a "weave" happens (i.e., a new version is minted).
+- sometimes you want the "latest" data for a given resource.
+Typically, "current" would be a pointer, redirect, or symlink.
+But given our goal of static hosting, we've decided just to have duplicate files for the "current" flow and the "most recent version" flow.

 ## Mitigations

-- metadata can track changes and supply reasons
+- metadata can track changes and supply reasons for mutation
-- tooling can be used to make changes in ways that don't break the API
+- hashes can be used to detect mutations